Crafting

 Organic

-Organic materials include the flesh and organs of creatures, both native and otherwise.
+Organic materials include the flesh, organs and waste of native and non-native creatures.

 Mineral